Global Data Science Project for COVID-19: Abstract

 \section{Abstract}

 This paper aims at providing the summary of the Global Data Science Project (GDSC) for COVID-19. as on May 31 2020.
 COVID-19 has largely impacted on our societies through both direct and indirect effects transmitted by the policy measures to counter the spread of viruses.
-We quantitatively analysed the multifaceted impacts of the COVID-19 pandemic on our societies including people's mobility, health, and social behaviour changes.
-People’s mobility has changed significantly due to the implementation of travel restriction and quarantine measurements.
+We quantitatively analysed the multifaceted impacts of the COVID-19 pandemic on our societies including people’s mobility, health, and social behaviour changes. \bigbreak People’s mobility has changed significantly due to the implementation of travel re- striction and quarantine measurements.
 Indeed, the physical distance has widened at international (cross-border), national and regional level.
-At international level, due to the travel restrictions,the number of international flights has plunged overall at around 88 percent during March.In particular, the number of flights connecting Europe dropped drastically in mid of March after the United States announced travel restrictions to Europe and the EU and participating countries agreed to close borders, at 84 percent decline compared to March 10th.
+At international level, due to the travel restrictions,the number of international flights has plunged overall at around 88 percent during March.In particular, the number of flights connecting Eu- rope dropped drastically in mid of March after the United States announced travel restrictions to Europe and the EU and participating countries agreed to close borders, at 84 percent decline compared to March 10th.
 Similarly, we examined the impacts of quarantine measures in the major city: Tokyo (Japan), New York City (the United States), and Barcelona (Spain).
 Within all three cities, we found the significant decline in traffic volume.
-We also identified the increased concern for mental health through the analysis of posts on social networking services such as Twitter and Instagram.
+In Japan, we found that different demographic groups respond differently to the governments’ messages, and people’s behaviour is affected more by the mood of the society than the official declaration of the state of emergency.
+In New York, through the analysis of the traffic volume of bicycle sharing services, we found out that traffic volume has significantly decreased after the beginning of March.
+In Barcelona, through the analysis of the use of the public bike system and the amount of traffic load within the metropolitan area, we detected that mobility was only significantly altered once the harshest measures were implemented, hinting at a potential inefficiency of mild measures.
+Furthermore, as the lockdown went on, the mobility kept decreas- ing, indicating an increasing adherence as the understanding of the severity increases.
+Overall, the mobility restrictions at different levels, both international and national, reduced the physical distance dramatically during the period, while there are regional and country-level differences in reaction. \bigbreak We also identified the increased concern for mental health through the analysis of posts on social networking services such as Twitter and Instagram.
 Notably, in the beginning of April 2020, the number of post with \#depression on Instagram doubled, which might reflect the rise in mental health awareness among Instagram users.
-Besides, we identified the changes in a wide range of people's social behaviors, as well as economic impacts through the analysis of Instagram data and primary survey data.
+Besides, we also identified the changes in a wide range of people’s social behaviors through the analysis of Instagram data and primary survey data.
+From the analysis on Instagram data, we found out the rise in specific keywords related to COVID-19.
+The number of posts with \#cough started increasing in mid of March, several days before the stay-at-home orders in some countries, totaling 15,522 posts during March, 313 percent increase from the previous month.
+Other hashtags related to user behavioral changes, such as \#mask, \#facemask, \#stayalive, also increased in mid of March.
+The number of \#mask posted during March were up 441 percent from that during Febru- ary, while \#facemask, 296 percent and \#stayalive, 143 percent.
+We further explored the changes in perception and resulting behavioural changes in Japan.
+We found out that people’s perception regarding COVID-19 varies depending on the number of infected cases in the local community.
+Also, people’s behavior has some indicative signal for the future spreading the disease.
+Through these analysis, we believe that our quantitative examination of the impact of COVID-19 will contribute to the multifaceted and fundamental evaluation of COVID-19 impacts and the policies taken by countries.

 }